amiaopensource/ltopers/README.md

 This will update Homebrew and upgrade every package you've installed using it.

+By default, ltoper scripts require that tape serials are 6 character strings of numbers and capital letters.
+Alternate regular expressions may be provided by setting LTOPER_TAPE_SERIAL_REGEX as a global variable.
+For instance: `export LTOPER_TAPE_SERIAL_REGEX="^[Z1-2]{8}$" ; ./formatlto` would permit an 8 character string comprised only of capital Z, number 1, and number 2 as a tape serial.

 ## Formatting LTO

 LTO tapes need to be formatted before they can be used.
 Run the following command: